stratisproject/Documentation/source/SmartContracts/account-abstraction-layer.rst

 There are a few limitations of using an AAL.

-The UTXO spent to create a contract create/call transaction must use a P2PKH script.
-This is so a sender address is obtainable and can be made available to a contract during execution.
+The UTXO spent to create a contract create/call transaction must use a P2PK or P2PKH script.
+This ensures that the sender's address is always obtainable.
+The sender address is used to provide the gas refund, and as context during contract execution.

 There is a reduction of privacy as a degree of address reuse is required.
 For example, if your ownership of a token is recorded in a contract, you must always interact with that contract using the same address.